Elgin County Library

 The Central Community Health Centre is a place for community members to access a team of healthcare professionals.
 The organization strives to empower clients and communities to achieve optimal health and wellbeing.

-He has a Graduate Certificates, Corporate Social Responsibility & Sustainability from the University of Toronto, Corporate Communications & Public Relations from Centennial College, and a Bachelor of Arts, Canadian Studies & American History from McGill University.
+Paul has a Graduate Certificate in Corporate Social Responsibility & Sustainability from the University of Toronto; a Graduate Certificate in Corporate Communications & Public Relations from Centennial College; and a Bachelor of Arts degree in Canadian Studies & American History from McGill University.

 Shelley is the Director of Education and Settlement at the YWCA St. Thomas-Elgin with the responsibility of overseeing Adult Education, Settlement Services, English Language Classes, the St. Thomas-Elgin Local Immigration Partnership (STELIP), Skills Connect Employment Project.
 She was the 2013 provincial winner of the Council of the Federation Literacy Award and supports client-centred programming.